• BOAT OF THE YEAR

 The Etap Yachting design has smart and innovative features.
 The double hull with foam core makes the Etap 24i unsinkable.
 Fitted with a shoal depth tandemkeel means you can sail this pocket cruiser almost anywhere on inland waters.
 The tandemkeel provides sufficient lift, thus ensuring the excellent sailing characteristics and also makes it ...

-13. Etap
+13. Etap 24i boats for sale

-15. Etap Yachting ETAP 24 I for sale
+16. Etap Yachting ETAP 24 I for sale

 Buy a boat, Sell or list your boat for rent or sale, find berths, and more.
 Boats For Sale Power Boats Sail Boats.
 Research & Advice Buying A Boat Selling A Boat Boats & Technology Explore.
 Sell Your Boat. ...
 Observations : ETAP 24 I AVEC SON IB YANMAR REVISE EN 2021.
 CARENAGE 2022.
 INSUBMERSIBLE.
 BATEAU SOLIDEMENT CONSTRUIT ET BIEN FINI ...

-17. New and used Etap boats for sale
+17. Etap boats for sale

-18. Etap boats for sale
+18. New and used Etap boats for sale

 21. Etap 23